How to Find the “Sweet Spot” for Your Life Coach Prices That Will Skyrocket Your Income

 Should You Publish Your Life Coaching Rates?

-Publishing your life coaching rates means anyone who contacts you already knows they can afford you, so there’s very little chance they’re going to bail after you give them a quote.
+Sharing your life coaching rates publicly means anyone who contacts you already knows they can afford you, so there’s very little chance they’ll bail after you give them a quote.

-On the other hand, keeping your pricing hidden means you can connect with the client and pitch yourself to them personally with a discovery call.
+On the other hand, keeping your pricing hidden means you can connect with the client first before pitching your services to them on a discovery call.
 It can create a sense of exclusivity and premium service.
-It also allows you to deliver custom pricing based on the client.
+It also allows you to deliver custom pricing based on the client’s needs.

 Setting up your coaching packages in Paperbell makes it easy to go either way.
-You can share a link to your package page publicly, or keep it VIP-only until your prospect is ready to buy.
+You can share a link to your package page publicly or keep it hidden until your prospect is ready to buy.

 Signs Your Life Coach Prices Are Too Low

 Your clients aren’t committing.
-Missed appointments, last-minute cancellations, low effort – if multiple clients aren’t taking their coaching seriously, it means they don’t value you or your time very highly.
+Missed appointments, last-minute cancellations, low effort; If multiple clients aren’t taking your coaching services seriously, it means they don’t value you or your time.

 You can’t imagine scaling.
 No room to take on more clients or increase your service offering?
-Make room – by raising your life coach rates.
-That way, you’ll be able to handle fewer clients but earn more, or free up room to create new offerings and opportunities without losing out financially.
+Make room by raising your coaching rates.
+That way, you’ll be able to handle fewer clients and earn more, or free up room to create new products and opportunities without losing out financially.

 How and When to Raise Your Life Coaching Fees

-Ideally, you shouldn’t be letting yourself get to this point, which means proactively raising your rates.
-This might be in anticipation of a rainy day, or when you’re planning something that’s going to require a bit more money, such as up-skilling through a new course.
+Ideally, you shouldn’t let yourself get to this point, which means proactively raising your rates.
+This might be in anticipation of a tougher season or when you’re planning something that will require a bit more money, such as up-skilling through a new course.

-If you are raising your rates, be sure to inform your established clients well in advance.
-If you can afford it, consider offering a special foundational rate to encourage them to stay on board.
+If you are raising your prices, inform your recurring clients well in advance.
+If you’re concerned about retention, you can consider selling them a long-term commitment at your current rate to stay on board.

 How to Set up a Refund Policy